OWASP/Software-Component-Verification-Standard/en/0x03-Using-SCVS.md

 requested or required by software customers to establish supply chain visibility and differentiate suppliers.

 Because of the tiered and topical structure of SCVS, it can be used for analysis of alternatives and/or used in whole or in part to evaluate proposals for procurement.
-SCVS components at different levels can be used to qualify eligibility for procurement, or as an element of numerical scoring of proposals.
+SCVS controls at different levels can be used to qualify eligibility for procurement, or as an element of numerical scoring of proposals.

 Supplier provision of software bills of materials and other verification data allows customers to monitor risks present